alvhix/forwarder-app/README.md

 ## Logs

-All actions and errors from the forwarder-app are logged in _log/app.log_ file.
-In the other side, TDLib logs are printed directly in the terminal.
+- To see your logs execute this with your docker container id: `docker exec my_container tail log/app.log`
-To see your logs execute this with your docker container id: `docker exec my_container tail log/app.log` Errors are registered by TDLib in console, to see the printed errors to console: `docker logs my_container`
+- Errors are registered by TDLib in console, to see the printed errors to console: `docker logs my_container`

 ## Issues